martinnff/physarum-simulation/README.md

 mkdir build
 cd build
 ```
-Inside the build folder run cmake and make to generate the compiling instructions and create an extecutable.
+Inside the build folder run cmake and make to generate the compiling instructions and create an executable.

 ```bash
 cmake ..